CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/2dgn138.png)

 1. Click on **Endpoint hostname**.
-It'll open a browser tab where you will be visual that the contoso traders app has been hosted successfully.
+It'll open a browser tab where you will be visual that the Contoso trader's app has been hosted successfully.

    ![](media/2dgn128.png)

-1. Verify the availability of the web app, Laptops page, Controllers page, and Desktops page.
+1. Verify the availability of the web app, Laptop page, Controllers page, and desktop page.
 Simultaneously using the runner page, perform the testing by marking the steps according to the availability of the web pages and click on **Save & close** ***(1)***.

    ![](media/2dgn167.png)

    ![](media/ex4-save&close.png)

 1. From the execute tab, Verify the **outcome** of the manual testing.
-The outcome will be in a passed state if the web app worked as expected and vice versa.
+The outcome will be in a passed state if the web app works as expected and vice versa.

    ![](media/ex4-testsuite.png)